 A vehicle does not have to be travelling over the speed limit to be going too fast - inappropriate speed means driving too fast for the road or the conditions - whatever the speed limit.
 Although illegal (but not immoral) driving at 35mph through a deserted town centre high street at 3am is unlikely to pose any hazard whilst even trying to drive at a legal 28mph along the same road at 3pm, when there is a lot of traffic plus pedestrians wandering everywhere could be downright dangerous.
 (Note: This does NOT mean that reducing speed limits is any part of a solution.)

 Hazards come in many forms and not just on urban roads.
-They include driving in snow, on ice, into a low winter sun, in fog, rain, high winds, steep hills (especially downhill), or on winding country roads.
-In some of these conditions even 20mph could be too fast - even on a motorway where the legal limit is considerably higher.
+They include driving in snow, on ice, into a low winter sun, in fog, rain, high winds, on steep hills (especially downhill), winding country roads, etc. In some of these conditions even 20mph could be too fast - even on a motorway where the legal limit is considerably higher.
 Speed limits are not targets - and they don't have to be exceeded for a motorist to be driving at an inappropriate speed.